 What is Community Supported Agriculture?

-Historically, CSA was established to more directly connect farmers and consumers; get money up front to farmers when they really need it, get consumers the freshest and most nutritious produce; and take a little bit of the risk out of farming with a guaranteed market for the farmer.
+Historically, a CSA was established to more directly connect farmers and consumers; get money up front to farmers when they really need it, get consumers the freshest and most nutritious produce; and take a little bit of the risk out of farming with a guaranteed market for the farmer.
 We have been running a CSA since 1992 on our farm.
 Upon receipt of your reservation and deposit, we will send a confirmation.
 Is cash flow a problem?
-Contact us for alternate payment schedules (but realize that we cannot provide food that has not been paid for).
+Contact us for alternate payment schedules that will have the share paid off by the end of the season.

 Philosophy